Skip to main content

 What funding is available?

-Awards will provide salary funding for two programmed activities (PAs) – or eight hours per week – of research time in your current job plan.
+• Salary funding for two programmed activities (PAs) – or eight hours per week – of protected research time in your current job plan, for a two year period.
+Please note that CARP funding is provided to your NHS employer retrospectively, covering the actual salary costs of your funded PAs.

-In addition, a bursary of up to £5k will be available for consumables or additional training to undertake the project.
+• A £5k bursary for consumables expenditure or additional training to undertake the project.
 No additional support for salaries or other costs may be requested.

 All awards will be on the basis of a full economic costing which should accompany the application.